Write On! Workshop

 1405 E. Broadway, Columbia, MO

 This workshop will guide you through the process of creating the structure of your own play--including selecting a theme, drawing up character ideas, and designing a basic storyline.
-This workshop will allow you, through guided writing exercises, to see into the past and present of a main character.
-You will create a monologue from that character’s voice; you will envision the place and time where this character is; and you will discover the basic framework of your 10-minute storyline.
-Led by Nancy White
+This workshop will allow you, through guided writing exercises, to see into the past and present of a main character and, in doing so, you will create a monologue from that character’s voice; you will envision the place and time where this character is; and you will discover the basic framework of your 10-minute storyline.
+There will be specific time set aside in this workshop to share your work with fellow writers.

 Everything You Always Wanted to Know about Publishing (Or Writing) But Were Afraid to Ask